African violet withers down and turns yellow when overwatered, so aim for a self watering pot that avoids such issues.

 2. FENGZHITAO Self-Watering Planter Pot

-The FENGZHITAO name itself contributes to the feng shui term, which beautifies your surrounding.
+The FENGZHITAO name contributes to the feng shui term, beautifying your surroundings.
 The pots are beautiful, sleek, and good-sized.

 3. Mkono Self-Watering Planter Pot